alecbilgen/alecbilgen/README.md

 - 👋 Hi, I’m @alecbilgen
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI and Machine Learning
 - 🌱 I’m currently learning Data Analytics
 - 💞️ I’m looking to collaborate on sql and python
-- 📫 You can reach me here.
+- 📫 You can reach me here: https://www.linkedin.com/in/alecarbilgenoglu

 <!---
 alecbilgen/alecbilgen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.